lu4p/ToRat/README.md

 	- [x] smaller binary ~7MB upx'ed
 	- [ ] anonymity of client and server

-## Server Shell
-- Cross Platform reverse shell (Windows, Linux, Mac OS)
-- Supports multiple connections
-- Welcome Banner
-- Colored Output
-- Tab-Completion of:
-  - Commands
-  - Files/ Directories in the working directory of the server

 ## Upcoming Features
 - [ ] Bulk Commands
-- [ ] Privilege escalation for Linux
+- [ ] Persistence and privilege escalation for Linux
 - [ ] Persistence and privilege escalation for Mac OS
-- [ ] Support for Android and iOS needs fix of https://github.com/ipsn/go-libtor/issues/12
+- [ ] Support for Android and iOS (needs fix of https://github.com/ipsn/go-libtor/issues/12)
 - [ ] [File-less Persistence on Windows](https://github.com/ewhitehats/InvisiblePersistence)